-At school name of The Rainbow Multi Academy Trust, we are committed to supporting the emotional health and wellbeing of our pupils and staff.
+At Grampound Road School of The Rainbow Multi Academy Trust, we are committed to supporting the emotional health and wellbeing of our pupils and staff.

 We have a supportive and caring ethos and our approach is respectful and kind, where each individual and contribution is valued.